MuseSystems/musebms/documentation/book/content/en/_index.md

 {{< blocks/section color="light" >}}
 <p>Welcome to the documentation for the Muse Systems Business Management System (MuseBMS), an experimental Enterprise Resource Planning class application being built to test ideas in application development and this class of application.</p>
 {{< alert title="Not Open Source" color="warning" >}}
 <p>While the Muse Systems Business Management System is being developed in a very public way, neither the software nor the documentation are currently being offered on an open source basis.
-Access to the software, its source code, and this documentation is offered to you under the <a href="license">"Muse Systems Business Management System Software License Agreement v1.0"</a> and your right to access these assets is contingent upon you agreeing to those terms.</p>
+Access to the software, its source code, and this documentation is offered to you under the <a href="license">"Muse Systems Business Management System License Agreement v1.1"</a> and your right to access these assets is contingent upon you agreeing to those terms.</p>
 {{< /alert >}}

 {{< alert title="In Development" color="warning" >}}